 Not only are spotted couches an eye-sore, but they just “feel” like they need to be cleaned as well.
-By following a few simple and easy to do steps, you can stay on top of the stains and keep them minimized with ease!
+By following a few simple and easy to do steps, you can stay on top of the stains, find that cleaning motivation, and keep them minimized with ease!

 Know Your Microfiber

 Did you know that there is a varying microfiber material that you’ll need to consider?
 Some microfibers can be cleaned with soap and water and others cannot so it is important to know the best approach to cleaning your specific couch type.
 Look for the tag on your couch that tells you exactly what type of solution is best to clean it with.

 The indicators on the tag will vary between the following indicators: W (water-based solutions), S (Solvent-based solutions), or X (Vacuum Only).
 You may even come across something that says “S-W” which means you can use either solution.
 It’s important to know how to clean your microfiber couch properly or you can damage it in the process.

 If your couch doesn’t have a ta, I suggest that you treat it as if it were to have an “S” on it.
 If you want to test a cleaning solution on your microfiber couch, it is best to find a hidden spot and test the solutions to see if there are any reactions or less than desirable outcomes.